 Read my review of the Morrison Outdoors Big Mo 20 toddler sleeping bag.
 Then use BABYCANTRAVEL for 10% off, or

 Read my review of the Baby DeeDee sleeping bag, then use BCT10 for 10% off!

 11. Hiking Shoes / Toddler Hiking Gear

 Who says that hiking is only for grown-ups?

-With these hiking with toddler tips, set out on your own mini-exploration with your toddler and let them discover nature in all its glory.
+With my hiking with toddler tips, you can set out on your own mini-exploration with your toddler and let them discover nature in all its glory.

 Even if you plan on having your hiking backpack carrier on you, it’s only natural that your toddler will want to step out and walk around on their own at some point.
 That’s why it makes sense to get them their first pair of hiking shoes if you are planning to take your toddler on some trails with you.

 When camping with toddlers, the proper gear goes a long way.
 With sturdy yet well-cushioned shoes, your little one will have the balance and confidence needed to try and climb over small rocks and make the most of the trip.
 Just make sure your child gets used to how they feel at your local park or in your backyard before using them out in the wilderness.

 Picking out hiking backpacks for your soon-to-be big boys and girls is not a bad idea as well.
 It’s a great way to encourage taking responsibility and give them a sense of purpose while at it.

 In addition to proper hiking shoes, browse through the best toddler hiking gear so that your child can safely let their imaginations run wild.